-Lafayette: Place leaves in a pile by the curb or in paper bags.
+Lafayette: From October-April, homeowners may place leaves in a pile by the curb to be collected.
 Leaves will be picked up on your regular trash day or the following day.
 Please keep leaf piles free of sticks and trash.
 Do not place leave in ditches, under vehicles or park vehicles too close to leaves.
 Do not place leaves in plastic bags.
-For further information on Lafayette leaf collection and other yard waste guidelines and pickup schedule click here.
+Find more information on Lafayette leaf collection and other yard waste guidelines and pickup schedule click here.

 West Lafayette Residents: Rake leaves into a pile 12 inches away from the curb in a windrow.
 Please keep catch basins free of leaves.
 Have leaves raked out by Monday of your scheduled collection week.
 Please keep leaf piles free of sticks and trash.
 For a complete list of regulations and schedule click here.

 Battle Ground: Place leaves in a pile near the curb.
 Leaves will be picked up on an as needed basis.
 Please keep leaf piles free of sticks and trash.
 Leaves and other lawn debris can be taken to the town compost center.
 Follow the link for more details.